-Typically, you create the forwarding rule using the virtual IP address and
+Typically, you create the forwarding rule by using the virtual IP address and

-port of the service you are configuring.
-A gRPC client using the
+port of the service that you are configuring.
+A gRPC client that uses the

-Traffic Director looks for a matching host rule in the URL map associated
+80. Traffic Director then looks for a matching host rule in the URL

 Therefore, a forwarding rule that references a target gRPC proxy with the

 TRUE must have its IP address set to

 specify an IP address other than

 detect duplicate forwarding rules with the same port in other routing rule maps.